-Profuse fluent coryza in a.m. with violent cough frequently and abundant expectoration worse by exposure to warm south wind.
+Profuse fluent coryza in a.m. with violent cough frequently and abundant expectoration < by exposure to warm south wind.

 We may find gagging in the a.m. when attempting to clean throat of an offensive mucous until patient vomits.

-Profuse expectoration of mucous by voluntary hawking worse on rising in a.m.
+Profuse expectoration of mucous by voluntary hawking < on rising in a.m.

 Amenorrhoea may be found with catarrhal symptoms of the eyes and nose, the lachrymation again profuse and acrid.

-Menses may be painful, regular, now lasting only one hour, or late, scanty, short, lasting only one day, Euphrasia may be found useful in whooping cough accompanied by excessive lachrymation.
+Menses may be painful, regular, now lasting only one hour, or late, scanty, short, lasting only one day.
+Euphrasia may be found useful in whooping cough accompanied by ends excessive lachrymation.
 Cough only in the day.

-In addition to the aggravations mentions as worse evening. worse indoors, worse after exposure to south wind.
-Euphrasia is also worse warmth, worse moisture and worse when touched.
+In addition to the aggravations mentions as < evening, < indoors, < after exposure to south wind, Euphrasia is also < warmth, < moisture and < when touched.

-These two small remedies as reviewed are easily distinguished because of the opposite character of eye and nose discharges; also to recall other uses, rather than to keynote them simply as catarrhal remedies affecting eyes and nose alone.
+These two small remedies as reviewed are easily distinguished because of the opposite character of edge and nose discharges; also to recall other uses, rather than to keynote them simply as catarrhal remedies affecting eyes and nose alone.
+BOSTON, MASS.

 How shall we proceed in our search for this agent which has the power to restore the lost harmony of function?
 There are but two obvious courses open to us-one under the guidance of law, the other with no law or guide other than guessing.
 We can see no other course nor reason for proceeding to demonstrate the superiority of threat under law.
 Nor is it needful to declare that there is but a one known law, and that is the law of similars-P.P.WELLS,M.D., 1886.